 I’m often asked to recommend a good camera to friends and family, and I always say the same, it’s not all about the camera!
 Whilst that may sound like a brush off, it’s true.
 You wouldn’t expect restaurant standard food just because someone has a top-of-the-range oven would you?!
 Even if you have the latest high spec camera, if you don’t know how to use it, or how to compose a good photo, it’s going to be a challenge to produce great images.
 That takes practice.

-So, before you go out and spend lots of money on a new camera why not sign up to our series of photography top tips?
-You can use your mobile phone to practice and if you then decide you want to upgrade your kit, you should feel way more confident.
+So, before you go out and spend lots of money on a new camera why not book a photography workshop?
+You will be amazed at what you can achieve on your mobile phone.
+If you then decide you want to upgrade your kit, you should feel way more confident.

 To kick things off we’re looking at composition; what it takes to compose a good photo.
 Once you’ve practised these we’ll look at a few more related tips next time.

 Your first decision is which way to hold your camera.
 Are you shooting in portrait (vertically) or landscape (horizontally)?
 Think about what would work best for the scene in front of you and what you’re trying to capture.
 Consider what you want to use the photo for.
 Are you working to a brief?
 Is it for a front cover of a magazine or for social media?
 Thinking about what you want the photo to say at the beginning of the process will help you get the best results.
 As a general rule, I shoot most scenes both ways to give me options afterwards on how the image can be used.

 The second decision is how to align your subject or scene within the viewfinder.
 A good suggestion for any photo is to use the rule of thirds.
 Imagine your photo split into thirds, horizontally and vertically, like the photos below, (many cameras/smartphones even have grids on the viewfinder these days to help with precisely this.)
 Don’t place your subject in the middle of the frame, try for either the left or right, top or bottom third, and have them looking into the frame.